Adaptive user interfaces in systems targeting chronic disease: a systematic literature review

-Apart from the visible input, the invisible input of the user is also employed to dig further into the user’s preferred way of using the application.
-In the identified studies, the invisible input based data collection techniques consist of \emph{embedded sensors}, subdivided into \emph{wearable and internal/smartphone, and external sensors}:
+Apart from the visible input, the invisible input based data collection technique enables seamless data collection without disrupting the user's natural interactions \citep{hurst2012emotion, Aranha2021}.
+It offers continuous monitoring and alleviates user burden, thereby complementing the capabilities of visible input based data collection techniques.
+In the identified studies, the invisible input based data collection techniques consist of \emph{embedded sensors} and \emph{external sensors}:

-\textbf{Embedded sensor}: These embedded sensors are usually physically placed in the environment near the object they sense to measure object movement, physiological signals, and environmental variables \cite{Heidemann2004}.
-The application of embedded sensors appears to be overwhelming external sensors, with 20 (42\%) of the articles deploying embedded sensors.
-Among the embedded sensors, \emph{medical sensors} and \emph{smartphone sensors} are two sensors of the most frequent use, accounting for 19\% and 17\% of the included studies, respectively.
-Regarding smartphone sensors, some identified studies use the phone camera (6\%) (S20, S32 and S36), microphone (4\%) (S9 and S20) or accelerometers (14\%) (S6, S9, etc.).
-Various medical sensors (19\%) are employed, including heart rate monitors (S3, S5, etc.), pulse oximeters (S42), glucose monitors (S20 and S41), electrodermal activity (S32), electrocardiograms (S11 and S32) and blood pressure monitors (S29).
-There are also a number of studies (14\%) using \emph{standalone gait and movement measurement sensors} (S39, S43, etc.).
+\textbf{Embedded sensors.} Embedded sensors are usually physically placed in the environment, near the object they monitor, to measure object movement, physiological signals, and environmental variables \citep{Heidemann2004}.
+The application of embedded sensors is predominantly embedded sensors, with 20 (42\%) of the articles deploying embedded sensors.
+Among these embedded sensors, \emph{medical sensors} and \emph{smartphone sensors} stand out as the most frequently utilised, accounting for 19\% and 17\% of the included studies, respectively.
+Smartphone sensors are employed in various ways, including the phone camera (S20, S32, and S36), microphone (S9 and S20), and accelerometers (S6, S9, etc.).
+A diverse range of medical sensors (19\% of studies) are utilised, encompassing heart rate monitors (e.g., S3 and S5), pulse oximeters (S42), glucose monitors (S20 and S41), electrodermal activity sensors (S32), electrocardiograms (S11 and S32), and blood pressure monitors (S29).
+Additionally, a subset of studies (14\%) employed standalone gait and movement measurement sensors (e.g., S39 and S43).

-\textbf{External sensor}: This type of sensor is used to capture the user’s pose, salient body parts, related objects, etc. Unlike embedded sensors, external sensors are less frequently used with only two types of sensors, the \emph{Kinect sensor} (12\%) (S8, S35, etc.) and the \emph{Webcam} (2\%) (S4), which are mainly used to detect user's motion.
+\textbf{External sensors.} External sensors are used to capture the user's pose, salient body parts and related objects, and they are less prevalent in all of our included studies compared to embedded sensors \citep{delahoz2014survey}.
+Among the external sensors, the Kinect sensors (e.g., S8 and S35) and Webcam (e.g., S4) are primarily employed for detecting user motion.